reactive/data-client/packages/ssr/README.md

 ### getInitialData(id = 'data-client-data') => Promise(State)

-Resolves promise with serialized initialState to pass to &lt;CacheProvider />
+Resolves promise with serialized initialState to pass to &lt;DataProvider />